amzn/selling-partner-api-samples/use-cases/fulfillment-outbound/README.md

 11. To check the workflow status and navigate into the individual steps, select the workflow and use the **Graph view** and **Step Detail** panels

 #### II.
 Cancel Order Workflow
-Note: only orders in the  'Received' or 'Planning' status can be canceled
+Note: only orders in the  "Received" or "Planning" status can be canceled
 1. Open the [AWS console](https://console.aws.amazon.com/)
 2. Navigate to [SQS console](https://console.aws.amazon.com/sqs/v2/home)
 3. Select the SQS queue created by the deployment script, named **sp-api-cancel-notifications-queue-*random_suffix***